modelab/mode.js/README.md

 # mode.js
 <img src="/img/logo/MODELAB_Logo-Horizontal.png" alt="logo" width= "300"/>
-### Mode Lab Javascript Library
 This is an ongoing open-sourced project which focuses on creating web-based tools for computational design.
-Our studio is dedicated to building custom parametric models for the web, and we're sharing generic functions here al
+Our studio is dedicated to building custom parametric models for the web - this our repository for sharing utility functions with example files.

 ### Dependencies
 Many of the utility functions are dependent on some of our favorite libraries: